 Restoration operations

 In restoration, the customer is not comparison shopping.
 Their basement is flooding at 2am and they call whoever picks up first.
-This is the operations side of that reality: why water and fire jobs escalate by the hour, what you have to capture on the first call, how to dispatch a crew faster after hours, and how the company that answers wins the insurance work.
+This is the operations side of that reality: why water and fire jobs escalate by the hour, what you have to capture on the first call, what to say to a homeowner while the water is still rising, and how the company that answers wins the insurance work.

 What should you capture on a water, fire, or mold emergency call?